sadaqatbukhari/InfluxDBStudio/README.md

 Select a measurement node in the tree view and either **double-click**, **right-click**, use **the toolbar button**, or select from the application menu **Query → New** to select the **New Query** command.

 Press **CTRL+R**, **the toolbar button**, or select from the application menu **Query → Run** to run the query.
 Results will be displayed in the table area below:

+As with database queries, selecting text runs only the selected portion; with no selection, the entire query editor is executed.

 ![Run Query](docs/img/Measurements_RunQuery_1.png?raw=true "Run Query")